 Trained at Ecole nationale des arts in Dakar, Ousmane likes to mix techniques and influences in his work.
 His paintings, which draw from the pointillism technique, represent society’s words through man-animal forms and expressions.
 The human-animal figure reveals both the endurance and the fragility of the social being in the face of powers of all kinds.
 His paintings touch upon various subjects such as freedom, tyranny, sharing, traditions, technologies and family life.
 The pointillist inspiration of his work is not trivial.
 Each single point here conceptualize a solution to a specific social issue.
 More than a technique, the point is the nerve centre of a social conflict, representing the society in which he lives.

-"Each point represents a solution of a social problem.
-My goal is to make art a factor of development and to introduce young people to research and creation, so that they do not become just consumers”.
+"Each point represents a solution to a social problem.
+My goal is to make art a factor of development and to introduce young people to research and creation so that they do not become just consumers”.

 "We are sharing the world.
 The strong take large shares and the weak find themselves without anything.
 That's what makes us young Africans step back."

 SOLO SHOWS 2022 Le monde cherche un futur, AFIKARIS Gallery, Paris, France Un point c'est tout, OFF of the Dakar Biennale, Dakar, Senegal

 GROUP SHOWS 2022 Classique!, AFIKARIS Gallery, Paris, France Investec Cape Town art fair, Cape Town, South Africa Art x Lagos, Lagos, Nigeria

 2021 Figures of Power, duo show with John Madu, AFIKARIS Gallery, Paris, France AKAA art fair, Paris, France